zxc916684603/ecs/intl.en-US/User Guide/Connect to instances/Connect to a Linux instance by using a password.md

 ## Android or iOS {#section_tqb_wbg_qfb .section}

-If your local machine is running Android OS or iOS, see [Connect to an instance on a mobile device](reseller.en-US/User Guide/Connect to instances/Connect to an instance on a mobile device.md#).
+If your local machine is running Android OS or iOS, see [connect to an instance on a mobile device](reseller.en-US/User Guide/Connect to instances/Connect to an instance on a mobile device.md#).

 ## Reference {#section_pzv_dwx_wdb .section}

 You can run a script to install a graphical desktop on an instance running CentOS.
-For more information, see [Automatic installation tool for Linux instance](https://partners-intl.aliyun.com/help/faq-detail/41181.htm).
+For more information, see [automatic installation tool for Linux instance](https://partners-intl.aliyun.com/help/faq-detail/41181.htm).